Webhook (v2)

 Templating system

-Webhook supports templating system to use the incoming request to build a custom response.
+Webhook supports templating to use the incoming request to build a custom response.
 Supported templates are:

 Example: Subscribe Extension Kit Flow to EventGrid